Beyond the Tay Adventure Challenge: Saturday 6 October 2018

 The Beyond the Tay Adventure Challenge is delivered by Still Going Strong Ltd and Beyond Adventure Services Aberfeldy Ltd.

 The Event will be run under The Beyond the Tay Adventure Challenge Rules and such rules as the Event Organiser decides to implement to ensure the safe and successful organisation of the event.
 The Event Organiser may make a ruling at any time and on any matter not specifically covered under the Beyond the Tay Adventure Challenge Rules prior or during the event.
 Any such rulings will be contained in the Pre-Event Notes or will be announced at the Start.
 Any rulings by the Event Organiser are final.

-No entry will be accepted unless submitted through The Beyond The Tay Adventure Challenge online entry system insert link or an Official Entry Form.
+No entry will be accepted unless submitted through The Beyond The Tay Adventure Challenge online entry system here or an Official Entry Form.

 The Event Organiser reserves the right to accept or reject any entry if, in the opinion of the Event Organiser, the entrant is ineligible, unfit or incompetent to participate in the event or if the entrant’s equipment does not comply with the Beyond the Tay Adventure Challenge Rules or is otherwise unsuitable.